-- (1) Working environment is the setting in which people work. - (2) Physical, chemical, biological, physiological and psychological factors present in the working environment shall not endanger the life or health of an employee or that of another person in the working environment.
+(1) Working environment is the setting in which people work.

+(2) Physical, chemical, biological, physiological and psychosocial factors present in the working environment shall not endanger the life or health of an employee or that of another person in the working environment.
+[RT I, 12.06.2018, 3 - entry into force 01.01.2019]

-- (3) Parameters of chemical hazards and of physical hazards, listed in clause 6 (1) 1) of this Act, of working environment shall not exceed the maximum limits.
-The maximum limit is the average value of a parameter of a hazard which is measured during a specific period of time and whose impact on an employee during an 8#hour working day (40-hour working week) does not cause health damage. - (4) The maximum limits for working environment hazards and the procedure for measuring the parameters of hazards shall be established by the Government of the Republic. - (5) If the risk of an accident or illness cannot be avoided or if a parameter of a working environment hazard cannot be brought into conformity with the established maximum limit by applying technical means of collective protection or work-related organisational measures, the employer shall provide an employee with personal protective equipment.
+(3) Parameters of chemical hazards and of physical hazards listed in clause 6 (1) 1) of this Act in the working environment shall not exceed the maximum limits.
+[RT I, 12.06.2018, 3 - entry into force 01.01.2019]

+(4) The maximum limits for working environment hazards and the procedure for measuring the parameters of hazards shall be established by the Government of the Republic.

+(5) If the risk of an accident or illness cannot be avoided or if a parameter of a working environment hazard cannot be brought into conformity with the established maximum limit by applying technical means of collective protection or work-related organisational measures, the employer shall provide an employee with personal protective equipment.
 The procedure for the selection and use of personal protective equipment shall be established by the Government of the Republic.